-Social Acts: Applied Theatre and Engaged Arts Practice
+Social Acts: Applied Theatre and Socially Engaged Arts Practice

 This module will explore arts practices that put questions of place, participation, people at their heart.
 Students will learn how artists have responded to local and global challenges related to migration, health, environment and development through a range of contemporary and historical examples of socially engaged practices.
 The module asks students to read widely in this diverse and wide-ranging field of arts practice, and critically interrogate its aesthetics, ethics and politics.
 The interdisciplinary approaches typical of this field means that students will have an opportunity to explore music, dance, film, live and visual arts projects, alongside theatre and performance initiatives.
 Students will draw on selected social and cultural theory, and arts and cultural policy, to examine the field of practice.

 In a structured process at the core of the module, students will develop a proposal for an arts project.
 The proposal will respond to a live commission set in advance by a local cultural partner.
 The development process will provide opportunities to learn more about the rich socially engaged arts scene in Manchester and its city region.

 - To provide students with an opportunity to examine the complexity and richness of contemporary and historical socially engaged arts practice

 - To give students experience of engaging with ‘real life’ situations in arts and culture

 - To give students a solid grounding in understanding the ethics, politics and aesthetics of arts work that intervenes in the social realm

 - Describe and account for a wide range of contemporary socially engaged arts practices

 - Understand the roots of these practices and how those influence contemporary work

 - See how they might develop their own set of practices in real life contexts